5a Avenida Sur #19, Antigua, Guatemala

 Occupying the middle ground between the few large hotels and the numerous small family inns of Antigua, the 12–room Panza Verde hotel offers personal service, historic atmosphere, and one of the city's best restaurants.

-The lap pool is good for a dip or a little sunning and a business center is ready if you have to check in with work.
+The lap pool is good for a dip or a little sunning, there are regular yoga classes, and a business center is ready if you have to do something more than check e-mail on your phone over the included Wi-Fi.
 An on–site art gallery features rotating exhibits from the best local artists.

 Grand Suite 12 is the original owner's apartment and is the prime choice if available.
 Its floor–to–ceiling windows allow a direct view of Volcan Agua and high ceilings topped with cupolas provide a dramatic feel.
-This one is also a great choice for families, with two queen beds in the main bedroom and a sleeping alcove in another room.
+It's a nice romantic space for couples, with a big whirlpool bath and shower for two, or it can work for families thanks to several beds in the main bedroom and a sleeping alcove.

 Evocative Panza Verde effectively straddles the line between small inn and full–service hotel, making it the best choice in Antigua for those who want the best of past and present.